Color Me a Kidlit Writer

 Picture

 Deborah Diner was born into a military family, and grew up moving all over the country.
 She has always loved books and words, and wanted to be a writer even before she could read.
 Some of her earliest memories are of dictating stories to her mother, who typed them up and bound them into her first published books.
 In college, Deborah continued developing her writing as she studied English, astronomy, and elementary education at the University of Virginia.
 She currently teaches fourth grade in Winchester, Virginia.
 When she is not working on her writing, she enjoys embroidery, playing the violin, and indoor rock climbing.
-Represented by Kelly Dyksterhouse of Raven Quill Literary, you'll find Deborah online at deborahdiner.com.
+Represented by Kelly Dyksterhouse of The Tobias Literary Agency, you'll find Deborah online at deborahdiner.com.

 0 Comments

 BLOG PARTY!
-Kelly's Raven Quill Crew
+Kelly's KidLit Crew Member

 10/6/2021